 Charge Against Woman Indicted In Death Of Her Own Fetus Has Been Dropped

-A manslaughter charge against an Alabama woman who was indicted for "intentionally" causing the death of her fetus after someone else shot her in the abdomen, has been dropped.
+A manslaughter charge against an Alabama woman, who was indicted for "intentionally" causing the death of her fetus after someone else shot her in the abdomen, has been dropped.

 Jefferson County Bessemer Cutoff District Attorney Lynneice Washington made the announcement in the unusual case that drew headlines and criticism around the globe.